ashdavis/lumdb-api/README.md

 LUMDB API is a simple Node.js REST API built using Express that fetches movie data from [The Movie DB API](https://www.themoviedb.org/documentation/api).

-The project acts as a backend to the [lumdb](https://github.com/ashdavis/lumdb) React frontend app.
+The project acts as a backend to the [lumdb](https://github.com/ashdavis/lumdb) and [lumdb-redux](https://github.com/ashdavis/lumdb-redux) React frontend apps.

 ## Project Features